-- Make necessary changes to laws and implementing Decrees and Circulars, including the IP Code and the new Criminal Code, to ensure Vietnam is in full compliance with its BTA, TRIPS, and other international obligations, including, in particular, clarifying and confirming that "commercial scale" IP violations under the Criminal Code (1) apply to online distributions, including the unauthorized streaming of content; and (2) that the thresholds include infringement that is significant in its impact even absent a profit motive. - Strengthen the legal framework to take effective action against digital infringement, including by: - affording adequate levels of protection to enable Vietnam to accede to the WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT); - encouraging meaningful cooperation between rights holders and ISPs by ensuring that only neutral ISPs are eligible for safe harbors; providing clear legal incentives, including clear liability provisions, for ISPs to cooperate; making clear that ISPs must take action against infringing content without governmental intervention; and ensuring ISPs comply with requests to remove infringing materials and take other measures that have been demonstrated effective in preventing or restraining infringement; - increasing administrative penalties for copyright infringement to achieve deterrence; and - eliminating the legal and procedural impediments that interfere with the ability to take effective action against Illicit Streaming Devices (ISDs) and the apps, services, and platforms that contribute to ISD piracy. - Extend the term of copyright protection for all copyrighted works, including sound recordings, in line with the international trend of 70 years after the death of the author or, when term is calculated based on publication, at least 75 years (or 100 years from fixation) as provided in the BTA.
+- Make necessary changes to laws and implementing Resolutions, Decrees and Circulars, including the IP Code and the new Criminal Code, to ensure Vietnam is in full compliance with its BTA, TRIPS, and other international obligations, including, in particular, adopting a Resolution that (1) interprets "commercial scale" consistent with Vietnam's international obligations (including under the recently concluded Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)) to cover infringement that has a significant impact even absent a profit motive and (2) takes into account peer-reviewed studies to ensure that the monetary thresholds can be met by applying an appropriate substitution rate to effectively criminalize the main piracy sites operating in Vietnam. - Strengthen the legal framework to take effective action against digital infringement, including by: - ensuring phonogram producers are provided a full, unrestricted public performance right and exclusive rights for the digital uses of their sound recordings, consistent with Vietnam's international obligations; - eliminating the legal and procedural impediments, and easing the evidentiary requirements that interfere with the ability to take effective action against piracy websites, illegal camcording, live streaming piracy, and Piracy Devices and apps that facilitate access to infringing works; - closing gaps in substantive copyright protection, especially overbroad exceptions and limitations, and affording adequate levels of protection to enable Vietnam to accede to the WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT); - encouraging meaningful cooperation between rights holders and ISPs by providing for clear primary and secondary liability provisions; making clear that ISPs must take action against infringing content even without governmental intervention; and ensuring ISPs comply with requests to remove infringing materials and take other measures that have been demonstrated effective in preventing or restraining infringement; - increasing administrative penalties for copyright infringement to achieve deterrence and ensuring enforcement authorities are able to take action to enforce administrative orders, including shutting down or disabling access to infringing sites that do not comply; and - developing an effective procedure to promptly respond to rights holders' requests for administrative enforcement. - Extend the term of copyright protection for all copyrighted works, including sound recordings, in line with the international trend of 70 years after the death of the author or, when term is calculated based on publication, at least 75 years (or 100 years from fixation) as provided in the BTA.